LupeCode/phpTraderInterface/README.md

 Variable types are set on all function parameters.

-## Note About Misdocumented Functions
+## Note About Mis-documented Functions

 The php.net documentation for trader_ht_phasor and trader_ht_sine are incorrect.
 This was discovered through unit testing of this interface.
 Both functions require a second parameter, a by reference array that extra data will be written into.

 This interface has the correct version of those functions.

+### Bug in Trader 0.4.0

+The PECL Trader package version 0.4.0 has a bug regarding the two functions above.
+Though the output parameters are required for the function to execute, they are not used.
+The returned array is a 2-Dimensional array with the return value and the output parameter combined.

 ## How to use

-Lets assume that you want to generate an Aroon indicator.
+Lets assume that you want to generate a correlation indicator.
 Instead of using
 `trader_correl($Open, $Close, 30)`
 You can now use the exact named